Semrush vs Raven Tools (2026) — Which SEO Tool is Right for You?

 By contrast, Raven Tools provides access to 1.25 billion keywords, primarily sourced from Moz.
 While that’s a respectable number, it pales in comparison to Semrush’s offering.

-As for Raven Tools, in my keyword research tests, it only ever returned a mere 50 or so keyword suggestions per search, even for popular brand names!
-(See screenshot below).
+As for Raven Tools, in my keyword research tests, it only ever returned a handful of keyword suggestions per search, even for popular brand names!
+(See my screenshot below).

 In my testing of Raven Tools’ keyword suggestions tool, I received extremely low numbers of keyword suggestions for my keyword phrases